adisen99/msc_project/README.md

 ### TODO -

+- [ ] Fix the stippling for the plots - CHECK THIS link - https://stackoverflow.com/questions/46803626/fix-location-of-stippling-for-subplots
 - [ ] Implement quantile regression as an alternative regressor and compare the time and results with the binning method.
 Link to the technique - [click here](https://www.statology.org/quantile-regression-in-python/)
 - [ ] Refactor the binning for 3d plotting
 - [x] Get slope and significance of the fit